-High risks are probable or likely to occur and have a major or moderate impact.
+High risks are probable to occur and have a major impact.

-1. ENE: Cold Weather Preparedness: Applicable entities may not have adequate plans for winter preparedness.
+1. ENE: Cold Weather Preparedness: Applicable Western Interconnection entities may not have adequate plans for winter preparedness.
 Generation assets are affected by cold weather and may trip offline, experience significant derates, or be unable to start if they are not prepared for cold ambient temperatures.
-Transmission assets can also be affected by icing on facilities that will eventually cause them to be derated or forced out of service (e.g., arcing, line sagging, icing of manual and motor-operated switches).
-High voltage substation equipment is also susceptible to issues arising from cold ambient temperatures (e.g., PCB tank heater failures, low SF6 pressure, low operating air pressure).
+Transmission assets can also be affected due to icing on facilities that will eventually cause them to be derated or forced out of service (e.g., arcing, line sagging, icing of manual and motor-operated switches).
+High voltage substation equipment is also susceptible to issues arising from cold ambient temperatures (e.g., PCB tank heater failures, low SF6 pressure, low operating air pressure, etc.).

 2. ENE: Wildfire: Wildfires continue to be a risk in the West, creating potential service disruptions and loss of load.
-Wildfires can cause service disruptions to transmission and generation assets by affecting the equipment directly (e.g., fire burning equipment) and indirectly (e.g., atmospheric ionization resulting in transmission line phase-to-phase or phase-to-ground faults and contamination of insulators by smoke or fire retardant).
-Depending on the characteristics of the fire-like the magnitude or location-the disruptions can be prolonged (e.g., remote areas).
-In addition, extreme wildfires can create their own climates, which can cause unsafe mitigation conditions slowing restoration or exacerbating its impact and the damage it causes.
+Wildfires can impact the electric Grid, causing service disruptions to transmission and generation assets by affecting the equipment directly (e.g., fire burning equipment) and indirectly (e.g., atmospheric ionization resulting in transmission line phase-to-phase or phase-to-ground faults, and contamination of insulators by smoke or fire retardant): Depending on different factors of the fire, like the magnitude or location, the disruptions can be prolonged (e.g., remote areas): In addition, extreme wildfires can create their own climates which can cause unsafe mitigation conditions slowing restoration, or exacerbating its impact and damage caused.
 Transmission facilities may be forced out of service to facilitate nearby firefighting activities.

 3. ENE: Drought (Aridification): Severe and extended drought conditions.
-Aridification can cause a region to become drier through decreased precipitation or rising temperatures due to climate change.
-This results in hotter climate extremes, drier soil, more severe drought, and increases the effects of hydrologic stress on rivers, forests, agriculture, and other systems.
-Reduction in the availability of some hydro resources and limiting the cooling capacity of thermal generation are also potential results.
+Aridification can cause a region to become drier through decreased precipitation and/or rising temperatures due to climate change.
+This results in hotter climate extremes, drier soil conditions, more severe drought, and the impacts of hydrologic stress on rivers, forests, agriculture, and other systems.
+Reduction in the availability of some hydro resources in the West and limiting the cooling capacity of thermal generation.

 RES: Energy Policy: Energy Policy can drive changes in the planning and operation of the BPS.
-Enacting policy decisions can significantly affect the reliability and resilience of the system.
+Implementing policy decisions can significantly affect the reliability and resilience of the BPS.
 Decarbonization, decentralization, and electrification have been active policy areas.
-Implementation of policies in these areas is accelerating, and reliability implications are emerging with changes in the resource mix, extreme weather events, and cyber- and physical security challenges.
+Implementation of policies in these areas is accelerating, and reliability implications are emerging with changes in the resource mix, extreme weather events, and physical and cyber security challenges.